vmware-archive/gpdb-sandbox-tutorials/README.md

  3. Change to the tutorials directory.
 	> `cd gpdb-sandbox-tutorials`

- 4. The first step is to create the database and the associated tables for these demos.
-To make the process easier, a script has been provided that contains all the needed ddl statements.
-Here is a look inside the file:
+ 4. The first step is to create the database and the associated tables for these tutorials.
+The CREATE TABLE statements for the faa database are in the faa/create_dim_tables.sql script.
+Open the script in a text editor to see the text  of the commands that will be executed when you run the script.
 	 <img src="https://raw.githubusercontent.com/greenplum-db/gpdb-sandbox-tutorials/gh-pages/images/create.jpg" width="500">
 	 Execute the DDL file and create the tables.
->`psql -f create_tables.sql` -
+>`psql -f faa/create_dim_tables.sql`

  5. Now, we need to setup **gpfdist** to serve the external data file.